corpunWorld Corporal Punishment Research

 Have Children's Rights Gone Too Far?

-Transcript of a silly TV discussion (May 2002) in which, as usual, there are far too many guests and far too little time for any of them to get their points across.
-Two of the speakers are Frank Dando, headmaster of the eponymous Sports Academy, one of the few schools in Australia still using CP, and an 11-year-old student at the school, who has been at the receiving end of Frank's whackings.
+Transcript of a silly TV discussion (2002) in which, as usual, there are far too many guests and far too little time for any of them to get their points across.
+Two of the speakers are Frank Dando, headmaster of the eponymous Sports Academy, one of the few schools in Australia still then using CP, and an 11-year-old student at the school, who had been at the receiving end of Frank's whackings.

 A primary school in New South Wales shows an extract from its punishment book and quotes the rules for the use of CP.